 In contrast, the only improvement related to PA intentions and beliefs in the FB group was on coping planning, at the 3-month follow-up only.

 Using Psychological Flexibility to Promote Physical Activity with ACT

 Physical inactivity and sedentarism can take a toll on human health.
-To deter and ultimately reverse this trend, it is imperative that health behavior change be part of every patient encounter and is just as important as other clinical competencies in physical therapy.
+To deter and ultimately reverse this trend, it is imperative that health behavior change be part of every patient encounter, and that it is held to just as high a standard as other clinical competencies in physical therapy.
 (10).

 Check out my blog: CAN PHYSICAL THERAPISTS COUNSEL ON LIFESTYLE AND BEHAVIOR CHANGE?